 Fish support our ecosystems, feed our bodies, drive our economy and support our cultures.
 In the United States alone, more than 1.7 million jobs rely on commercial and recreational fisheries, and fishing generates over $200 billion in sales each year.
 Despite the importance of fish and fishing to people and economies, fisheries remain a challenge to manage sustainably around the world.

 “All my life, I’ve measured the ‘good life’ with days on the water fishing.
 Escaping work, shunning worry and forgoing the pressures of daily life to enjoy the elemental world of water, weather and a fish has defined the happiest moments of my life.”Recreational Fisherman

 “In this day and age, the technologies available to commercial and recreational fishermen are so advanced that it is possible to rapidly deplete our fish stocks.
-We saw this happen in the 1980s and 1990s, and it can happen again, if we don’t maintain strong fishing rules.”Director, Government Relations
+We saw this happen in the 1980s and 1990s, and it can happen again, if we don’t maintain strong fishing rules.”Senior Director, Conservation Policy and Engagement

 Please take action today and tell Congress to ensure that this success story continues for generations to come.
 Without continued leadership, progress made by fishermen, scientists, managers and dedicated citizens over the past 40 years could be lost if short-term political pressures are allowed to compromise long-term success.Take Action

 Want to do even more to help?
 Donate now to support sustainable fisheries and consider making a monthly donation to help our ongoing work to defend the MSA and advocate for smart, science-based fisheries management.
 We can’t achieve our goal of healthy fish populations for future generations without your commitment.Donate Today